 The receiver prepares an inventory of all of the debtor's assets.
-If it appears that the assets are insufficient to cover the costs of the bankruptcy proceeding, the court may upon request of the receiver decide to end the proceeding immediately.
+If it appears that the assets are insufficient to cover the costs of the bankruptcy proceeding, the court may, on request of the receiver, decide to end the proceeding immediately.

 All creditors must lodge a proof of their claim with the district court.
-The receiver decides together with the bankruptcy judge whether the declared claims should be accepted or not.
+The receiver decides together with the bankruptcy judge whether or not the declared claims should be accepted.
 Creditors whose claims have been rejected may refer to the district court for judgment.

 All assets of the debtor are realised either by private contract or by public auction, as ordered by the court.
 The receiver seeks to obtain payment of all outstanding claims of the debtor.

 The receiver administers and realises the debtor's assets and distributes the proceeds among the creditors on the basis of their rank and after the administrative costs and fees of the receiver have been paid.

 After all proceeds have been distributed among the creditors, the receiver submits a detailed report about the bankruptcy proceeding.